Offsides Hockey Book

 What Readers Are Saying About The Hockey Rivals Hockey Books...

-Below, are snippets of fan letters from young readers who have asked for a sequel to their favorite book on hockey, Face-Off.
+Below, are book reviews and snippets of fan letters from young readers who have asked for a sequel to their favorite book on hockey, Face-Off.

 “I loved it because I love hockey.
 The story kind of relates to my family because I have a twin and two younger brothers…can you please make a sequel?”
 Matthew from Vermont